Jarred Kelenic Player Props: Mariners vs. Yankees

-The Seattle Mariners, including Jarred Kelenic (hitting .229 in his past 10 games, with three doubles, a triple, a home run, six walks and six RBI), take on starter Jhony Brito and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.206 batting average in his past 10 games), take on starter Domingo German and the New York Yankees at Yankee Stadium, Thursday at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Yankees.
+He had a one-hit showing in his most recent game (1-for-3) against the Yankees.

 Jarred Kelenic Game Info & Props vs. the Yankees